 Thank you for your understanding and flexibility during this time.

-WSU completed mandatory testing for all Housing and Residence Life (HRL) residents at the start of the spring semester.
-Specific information and details will be emailed in mid-January.
+WSU requires COVID-19 testing for all Housing and Residence Life (HRL) residents at the start of the fall semester.
+Specific information and test kits were emailed out in mid-July.

 Any required testing will be free to all residents.